svepel/fullstuckopen/part0/exersice04.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    server-->>browser: URL redirect to /exampleapp/notes
+    Note right of browser: Data submitted with the form Note left of server: The server creates a new 'note' object, and adds it to an array called 'notes'. server-->>browser: URL redirect to /exampleapp/notes
     deactivate server
-    Note right of browser: Server responds with status 302 (URL redirect)
+    Note left of server: Server responds with status 302 (URL redirect)

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server